jeanluc-p-roberts/GwTerm/README.md

 ## Purpose
 This is designed as a library to handle input/output for a TTY device on Linux.

+## Compiling
+Use `make` to compile this library, which will create a static library that is easy to include.
+GwTerm does not currently support being compiled as a shared library, but that may change in the future.

 ## Usage
 First step is to include the `term.h` header.
 Then, all that is needed is to call the function `char* gwtTermRead(const char* prompt)`.
-This will return the line read after the Enter key is pressed in the terminal.
+This will return the line read after the Enter key is pressed in the terminal, or NULL if there is an error or a stopping signal.
 Before getting input, it will display the value passed in the `const char* prompt` variable.

+To compile against it, just add the libgwterm.a static library.

 ## Signals
 This library can also handle the following signals: